dylanfisher/forest/README.md

 Version 2
 - [ ] Replace and/or document suckerpunch background job with sidekiq or similar more resilient solution
+- [ ] Show instances of block kinds in the /admin/block-kinds interface
 - [ ] Allow configuration of Shrine media upload to allow local file storage
 - [ ] Better media item input (allow editing caption in place, show point of interest, etc.)
 - [ ] Don't delete media items from S3 storage in dev environment, better Shrine configuration for accidentally deleting files from S3